Remarks on the self-shrinking Clifford torus: Local uniqueness

 We see that the linearisation \eqref{eq:S0.linear} of the self-shrinker operator, modulo rotations, still has a kernel, so the Clifford torus does have non-trivial infinitesimal deformations as a self-shrinker.
-It is therefore not yet clear whether the Clifford torus is locally unique or not.
-To understand this, we must show that these infinitesimal deformations are \emph{obstructed}; that is, there are no self-shrinkers generated by them.
+To show that that the Clifford torus is locally unique, we will therefore adapt the outlined strategy and show that these infinitesimal deformations are \emph{obstructed}; that is, there are no self-shrinkers generated by them.

 Before continuing on, we make some elementary observations that shall be useful later.